The World Between Us (Taiwanese TV series)

 The World Between Us (我們與惡的距離 ('The Distance Between Us and Evil')) is a 2019 Taiwanese television series written by Lu Shih Yuan and directed by Lin Chun Yang.
 The series follows the aftermath of a mass shooting at a movie theatre and the fates of all involved: the killer, the victims, the victims' families, the media, and the legal defense team.
 Contemporary Taiwanese social issues are explored, such as the death penalty, mental health stigmas, journalism ethics, and media sensationalism.

 The series stars Alyssa Chia, Wu Kang Ren, James Wen, Tracy Chou, Pets Tseng, Chen Yuu and JC Lin.
-The World Between Us is produced jointly by the Public Television Service, HBO Asia and CatchPlay.
+The World Between Us is produced jointly by the Public Television Service, HBO Asia and Catchplay.
 The series premiered in Taiwan on March 24, 2019 and consists of 10 episodes.

-The series is available in Mandarin with English subtitles.
+The series has renewed for the second season, with the story happens in-between before and after the original series was held.
+The second season, globally labeled The World Between Us: After the Flames was premiered on June 6, 2025 on Amazon Prime Video outside Taiwan.

 Synopsis

+Season 1

 Wang She (Wu Kang Ren) is a defense attorney whose desire to serve society's marginalized, including defending the shooter, has strained his young growing family.
 Li Ta-Chih (Chen Yuu) is a young woman working at a TV news station and the sister of theatre shooter, Li Hsiao Ming (Wang Ko Yuan).
 She has changed her name to escape the stigma of her brother's crime.
 Ta-Chih's boss, an ambitious woman named Sung Chiao An (Alyssa Chia), lost her son in the theatre shooting.
 Laden with guilt over her son’s death, Chiao An lashes out at both her employees and her husband, Liu Chao Kuo (James Wen), a newspaper journalist.
 Wang She enlists Chao Kuo to investigate Hsiao Ming's true motive for the shooting.